 Diversity in engineering means engaging the best minds of the profession, which includes women, Indigenous peoples and internationally educated professionals.
 Increased diversity and inclusivity within the engineering workforce provides significant benefits to Canadians by delivering a solution to overcoming skills shortages, increasing innovation capacity and providing a greater return on human resource investment.
 Engineers Canada strongly believes that diversity and inclusion within engineering will ensure the sustainability of the profession and its ability to understand the public it serves.

 Canada has a strong demand for engineering now and well into the future.
 Engineers Canada is working with the provincial and territorial engineering regulators to ensure that the engineering profession reflects the demographics of Canadian society and continues to meet the needs of the Canadian economy.

-Engineers Canada’s Strategy for a Sustainable Profession
+Engineers Canada’s Strategy for Diversity in Engineering

 For more information about the Committee’s work, refer to the committee listings.